 The tool is intended for performing lengthways and crossways straight cuts and mitre cuts with angles in wood while in firm contact with the workpiece.
-With appropriate Makita genuine saw blades, other materials can also be sawed.

 Power supply

 The tool should be connected only to a power supply of the same voltage as indicated on the nameplate, and can only be operated on single-phase AC supply.
 They are double-insulated and can, therefore, also be used from sockets without earth wire.